tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * This information can be used to benchmark the current state of the dApps ecosystem, as well as to analyze trends by a specific sector.

-In the search box at the top, look for the `nexo` project, explain to students that you are going to talk about one project that is doing a worth to mention work on attracting new users through improving user experience.
+In the search box at the top, look for the `nexo` project.
+Explain to students that you are going to talk about one project that is doing a worth to mention work on attracting new users through improving user experience.

 ![State Of The Dapps - 5](Images/state-of-the-daps-5.gif)